peak-dev/libvmod-esicookies/README.rst

 INSTALLATION
 ============

-The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.
+The source distribution uses autotools to configure the build, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.